 How to Prove You Can Work Under Pressure During an Interview

 Maybe you’re an absolute pro when it comes to working under pressure.
-You and your previous coworkers know this, but how do you properly communicate your ability to manage pressure during an interview?
+You and your previous coworkers know this, but how do you demonstrate the ability to work under pressure during an interview?

 When asked about your ability to work under pressure, give concrete and specific examples.
 Try to think of a time when pressure made you more productive and had a positive outcome.
 Your response should follow a three-part structure: